fre-so/codex_hook/README.md

 # Codex Session Copier Hook

-This repository packages a shell-based `pre-commit` hook that copies Codex CLI session logs that belong to the current workspace into `codex_message/` inside that workspace.
+This repository packages a shell-based `pre-commit` hook that converts Codex CLI session logs that belong to the current workspace into Markdown transcripts under `codex_message/`.
 Shipping it as a standalone repository lets you add the hook to any project via `pre-commit` or `prek` without duplicating the script.

 ## How it works
 - Looks for chat transcripts under `~/.codex/sessions/**/*.jsonl`.
 - Reads the first JSON line (session metadata) to extract the `cwd` where the session started.
-- Copies every file whose `cwd` matches the repository running the hook into `<repo>/codex_message/`, overwriting any existing copy while preserving timestamps and permissions.
+- Converts every file whose `cwd` matches the repository running the hook into `<repo>/codex_message/<session>.md`, preserving the dialog order of user inputs and assistant replies.
-- After copying, exits with an error if there are unstaged or untracked `.jsonl` files under the destination directory so you remember to add them to the commit.
+- After converting, exits with an error if there are unstaged or untracked Markdown files under the destination directory so you remember to add them to the commit.
 - Warns (but does not fail) if the Codex session directory does not exist or no sessions match the repository path.